yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 git add index.html
 ```

 In many cases, you'll find that you want to stage all modified, added, or deleted files.
-This could be a daunting task if you were required to stage files one-by-one.
-Good thing this is not the case!
+This could quickly become very tedious if you were required to stage files one-by-one.
+Luckily, this is not the case!
 You can simply use:

 ```sh
 git add .
 ```

-Check the result by typing in `git status `again to see that the changes are ready to be committed.
+Check the result by typing in `git status` again to see that the changes are ready to be committed.
 If you ever need to unstage anything, use the following:

 ```sh
 git reset HEAD <filename>
 ```

-**Important to note:** files are not staged in their entirety, rather, changes to the files are staged.
+**Note:** Files are not staged in their entirety.
+Rather, changes to the files are staged.

 ## 9. Commit files to our repository

-Once we've staged our files, we're ready to commit our changes and update the repository.
+Once we've staged our files, we're ready to commit our changes and update the remote repository.
 We start locally - that is, with the repository stored on our local disk.
-Remember, Git acts as an intermediary between us and our edits.
+Remember that Git acts as an intermediary between us and our edits.
 When we change files on our local machines, Git keeps track of changes, but we need to commit those changes to the local repository so that Git knows we'd like to consider this a checkpoint.

 It is considered good practice to add a comment to your commit that describes the changes you made to the files.
-This helps others working with your code stay organized and informed on what you did that made this commit worthy.
-For example, for this exercise, our comment might be: 'added the index.html document and updated the readme.'
+This helps others working with your code---and you, two months from now--know what you did that was worthy of a commit.
+For example, for this exercise, our comment might be: 'added the index.html document and updated README.'

 **Style Note:** Technically, the Git style gods have decided that all comments should be written in the present tense.
 I disagree.
 Rather strenuously.
 This is the turbonerd equivalent of the 'should you use the first-person in academic writing' debate---basically the argument goes that the past tense implicates the developer, whereas the present tense refers to the commit.
 But I have no problem with implicating the developer for all the same reasons that I have no problem with academic writing in the first-person, so rock on with your bad past-tense self.